 Load and system characteristics

-The purpose of bringing up load and characteristics together is to emphasize the differences between:
+The purpose of bringing up load and system characteristics together is to emphasize the differences between:

 What is measured, i.e. the purpose of the performance test case.